jingtaozhan/disentangled-retriever/README.md

     - Evaluating self-implemented Dense Retrieval baselines that follow the same finetuning settings as Disentangled Dense Retrieval.

-## Domain Adaption: Unsupervisedly Training DAM
+## Unsupervised Domain Adaption: Training DAM

 We will release the code soon!
 Please stay tuned.

-## Relevance Estimation: Training REM
+## Generic Relevance Estimation: Training REM

 We will release the code soon!
 Please stay tuned.